Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your gaze pierces the very fiber of your enemies, turning them to stone.
 At the beginning of each of your turns, make a Focus attack against a creature within range.
-This attack automatically misses against creatures suffering from the blinded condition.
+This attack automatically misses against creatures suffering from the blinded ailment.
 If you hit, they are petrified until the end of their next turn:

 - The target is immune to all effects, including:
   _ Damage
   _ Forced movement
   _ Boons
-  _ Conditions \* Afflictions
+  _ Ailments \* Afflictions
 - The target cannot take actions, reactions, or spend movement
 - The target is conscious and can use all of their senses normally